Pálffy Tamás (1534-1581), a Hungarian Hero

-Later, he and his warriors of Palota have managed to stop the intentions of the Turks several times when they wanted to build palisade castles at Kenese and he prevented their reinforcement of the fortified church of Kajár in 1577.
+Later, he and his warriors of Palota managed to stop the intentions of the Turks several times when they wanted to build palisade castles at Kenese and he prevented their reinforcement of the fortified church of Kajár in 1577.

 All of this and more he could achieve with his badly paid soldiers, from a castle that was in a very bad condition, too.
-Many times, like the other captains, he paid his men and the repair of the castle from his own purse.
+Many times, like the other captains, he paid his men and repair the castle from his own purse.
 Thus, the Court has accumulated a huge debt against him.